dan-nagle/h2m/README.txt

 translates code.
 It will raise warnings about conflicting names and comment out the identifier causing the name conflict.
-Name conflicts will have to be fixed manually by the programmer, either by modifying a name or by modifying a USE statement to a USE ONLY statement to exclude conflicting symbols.
+Name conflicts will have to be fixed manually by the programmer, either by modifying a name or by modifying a USE statement to a USE...
+ONLY statement to exclude conflicting symbols.
 Here is an example of a common sort of name conflict: struct my_struct {